52North/eventing-rest-api/README.md

 # License

-subverse is licensed under the GNU General Public License, Version 2.0
+the eventing REST API is licensed under the GNU General Public License, Version 2.0